-Sammy Hagar Recalls First Meeting Eddie Van Halen in 1978
+When Sammy Hagar First Met Eddie Van Halen

 Sammy Hagar wouldn’t officially join Van Halen until 1985, but his first meeting with members of the band actually happened years before that.
 He found himself on the same bill with the band on Sept.
 23, 1978, at Anaheim Stadium where both were booked for Summerfest, an epic day-long concert event featuring an incredible bill headlined by Boston and Black Sabbath.

 The gig was attended by an estimated 56,000 people and Van Halen would make a memorable first impression for many in the audience when they "parachuted" in for their performance.
 In truth, it was an elaborate stunt that had been in the works for months leading up to the show.
 The band themselves were on the ground the whole time – but the idea was a clever one that got the headlines that they were hoping for.

 For Hagar, the event at Anaheim presented him with the opportunity to finally meet Eddie Van Halen for the first time and he recalled that moment during an interview with Ultimate Classic Rock.

 “I thought he was just one of the nicest, sweetest, humblest rock stars on the planet,” Hagar recalls.
 “The first thing was that I was sick: I had the flu, but back then, I wouldn’t even consider cancelling a show, because I was young and pretty strong and healthy and probably with the flu, I was as good as most of the half-drugged out drunk rock stars out there doing a show in the middle of the day, I thought, ‘Well, I can compete.’
 [Laughs] So I would do a show anyways, as painful as it was.
 So I was sick and just dehydrated [on that day in Anaheim].”